sh3l6orrr/swift-music/README.md

 ### Introduction

-MusicTheoryKit is a swift module that provides an easy-to-use API for most commonly used music terms.
+MusicTheoryKit is a Swift framework that provides an easy-to-use API for most commonly used music terms.

 ### Installation